kundajelab/tfmodisco/README.md

 #### Running tfmodisco-lite

+> ** Note**
+> To match the original implementation of TF-MoDISco, the default window size is 400.
+This means that when you pass in examples only the middle 400 are used in the procedure.
+It was originally implemented this way to speed up the procedure.
+If your window sizes are larger, or you otherwise want to consider alternate window sizes, make sure to explicitly set it with `-w`.

 `modisco motifs -s ohe.npz -a shap.npz -n 2000 -o modisco_results.h5`

 This command will run modisco on the one-hot encoded sequences in `ohe.npz`, use the attributions from `shap.npz`, use a maximum of 2000 seqlets per metacluster (this is low, but a good starting point for testing the algorithm on your own data), and will output the results to `modisco_results.h5`.
 The one-hot encoded sequences and attributions are assumed to be in length-last format, i.e., have the shape (# examples, 4, sequence length).
 Note that you can also use `npy` files if you don't want to use compressed data for some reason.